 Tripr: Connect From Your Phone

-Whether you just want to get advice about a destination from residents or actually meet up in person, Tripr can help you find the right people to help out.
+Whether you just want to get advice about a destination from residents or actually meet up in person, Tripr can help you find the right people to help out how to meet friends as a solo traveler.
 Simply enter your upcoming travel dates and destinations, and you’ll get to see who will be in town at the same time.
 The app is a little glitchy sometimes, but overall it’s a useful program.

 Tinder: Yes, Seriously